Measuring for a new front door, it sounds so simple. And it is - when you know exactly what you need to be measuring!

 We’ve put together the information below to help you provide measurements when you request a price quote from us.

-Although this information is tailored towards Urban Front, you will probably still find it useful if you are looking to understand more about the general process of measuring for a front door.
+Although this information is tailored towards Urban Front, you will probably still find it useful if you want to understand more about the general process of measuring for a front door or if you're trying to measure a door frame for replacement.

 Let’s first address the main concern when it comes to measuring for a new door: